brandur/sorg/content/drafts/mongodb.md

 which can be used to show the true extent of the problem: HTTP requests.

-A call to a web service on `PATCH /articles/:id` might update an article itself along with child objects like comments, tags, or advertisements.
+A call to a web service on `PATCH /articles/:id` might update an article itself along with child objects like comments, tags, or embedded media objects.
 These resources are all a common collection that updates on the same article would contend naturally for.
 So what do you do if two simultaneous requests to `PATCH /articles/mongodb` try to update one article at the same time?